Miscalculation of Disability Pensions Class Action

 - Class Counsel estimate that there are approximately 300,000 class members.

-- Flying Accidents Compensation Regulations: flying accidents compensation.
+- Flying Accidents Compensation Regulations – flying accidents compensation

-If you are a member or former member of the Canadian Armed Forces or the Royal Canadian Mounted Police – or a spouse, common law partner, or dependant of a veteran – and you received, at any time between 2002 and the present, certain disability benefits from Veterans Affairs Canada, you may be a member of the class.
+If you are a member or former member of the Canadian Armed Forces or the Royal Canadian Mounted Police – or a spouse, common law partner, or dependent of a veteran – and you received, at any time between 2002 and the present, certain disability benefits from Veterans Affairs Canada, you may be a member of the class.
 Eligible estates of persons who received these disability benefits may also be class members.